matejpopovski/Poker-Game/README.md

     </tr>
 </table>

+In this poker game, Player 1 and Player 2 each receive 2 cards, while three community cards are dealt on the table.
+The player with the better hand wins the game, and you can immediately play another round with a simple click anywhere on the screen.

 ## Features

 - **Graphical User Interface (GUI)**: The game is developed with a visually appealing GUI, designed to provide a seamless and immersive experience.
 Players can easily view their cards, the community cards, and the betting options.